A dismissal is when an employer ends an employee's contract. It usually means the same as being sacked or fired.

 An employee can appeal against a dismissal.

-If the employer does not follow a fair and reasonable procedure the employee might be able to make a claim for unfair dismissal, even if the reason for dismissal was valid.
+The employer must follow a fair and reasonable procedure.
+Otherwise the employee might be able to make a claim for unfair dismissal, even if the reason for dismissal was valid.

 Find out what employees can do if they think a dismissal is unfair